Guide on "How to create an app"

 The .ipa or .apk files are basically an empty shell for your app and all the content is downloaded from our servers.
 Once the file is distributed via the stores or in-house, and the user starts the app, it will connect to our servers and get the data from there.

-Are you going to create an app store app or are you going to publish in-house?
+Are you going to create an app store app or are you going to publish in-house or privately?

 Let’s take a look at iOS an Android separately.